ben-barnes/quokka/README.md

 of the `Account` child table cannot be used in the function call `buildWithManyRels` so we had to define the `accounts` table twice, once as `ParentTable` type, and once as a `ChildTable` type.

-### Insert Single Record

-In the examples presented we see that even though we insert a single row the API treats everything as a collection.
-This can be a bit tiresome when we only want to insert one tuple.
-For this we have a whole series of functions that deal with a single record.
-For example to insert 1 single parent tuple with no relations we use the function `build1` instead of `build`.
-Similarly to build a parent and child relationship with a single tuple you can use the `build1With1Rel` instead off the `buildWith1Rel` function so on and so forth.

 ## License